Sculpted Prims III

 If you see this to happen then switch to edit mode

 The black parts should be gone.

-Now we see what we will get in second life and that does not look
+Now we see what we will get in our online world and that does not look

 too different from the original object.

 makes your sculptie look much better in the viewer.